Parenting

 What is a parenting plan?

-However, where there is a documented parenting plan in place and parenting orders are sought by one parent at a later date, the intentions and values outlined within the parenting plan may be considered as evidence of what the parents originally agreed on.
+However, where there is a documented parenting plan in place and parenting orders are sought by one parent at a later date, the intentions and values outlined within the parenting plan may be considered evidence of what the parents originally agreed on.

 If you have more than one child you may want to make a different plan for each child.